RonNewcomb/pieces/README.md

 This GC takes the following approach.
 Objects "decompose" on the clothesline.
 When the GC processes an object X on the clothesline, for each reference object Y & Z that X owns (as in "strong reference"), the ownership is transferred to the clothesline.
 Then the memory for X can be freed because nothing remains in X except value properties and null pointers.
 Repeating the process, Y and Z will decompose in their own time as well.

 Basically, since objects are constructed in a smaller-to-larger manner, this GC deconstructs in reverse order, like popping a stack.
+But the X's dtor finishes *before* Y & Z's dtors begin.

 ### GrammarLines

 Preliminary version of complish.

 ### OrdinalWordsToNumber